transpect/CoCoTeX/README.md

-CoCoTeX is developed to "simplify" common requirements by various publishers like complex headings, floats with more than one caption, foreign language support, titlepages, etc. It adpots some principles from object-oriented programming like inheritance, mixins, and overloading of functionalities.
+CoCoTeX is developed to "simplify" common requirements by various publishers like complex headings, floats with more than one caption, foreign language support, titlepages, etc. It adopts some principles from object-oriented programming like inheritance, mixins, and overloading of functionalities.